Join the thousands of parents already raising smarter, happier babies with our online baby classes: The Active Babies Smart Kids series. Click here.

 Long before they learn to speak, babies respond to the sound of music.
 Mothers often notice that when they are pregnant, the baby responds to certain kinds of music.
 Some mothers have even reported that their baby reacts to the music associated with their favourite TV program.
 This response continues after the baby is born.

 Parents instinctively communicate with infants in a musical manner, using a wide range of sing-song-like phrases.
 This melodic use of voice, referred to as ‘motherese’, is used across all cultures.
 Parents find that their babies respond very positively to such communication, in fact, babies actually encourage it by rewarding their parents with smiling, lighting up their eyes, gurgling and paying close attention to the face of the singer.
 This high-pitched, sing-song speech style has also been found to help babies connect objects to words.
 By six months of age a baby can recognise the vowel sounds that are basic building blocks of speech.
-Click here to watch our free video with ideas and activities to help your baby’s speech and hearing development.
+Click here to access GymbaROO-KindyROO’s video with ideas and activities to help your baby’s speech and hearing development.

 Researchers have found that when a person listens to music, the brain responds in several different areas.
 Not only are the auditory (hearing and interpretation of sound) centres of the brain responding, but areas of the brain that involve other kinds of thinking and emotions, also respond.
 Think about the music you chose to play when you want your baby to sleep.
 Quiet, melodic music calms your baby’s emotional response while playing up-tempo music is more likely to arouse your baby and stimulate play.

 If you expose young babies and children to music in their homes, on testing they will show enhanced auditory brain activity in comparison to children who are not regularly exposed to music.
 This suggests that playing music regularly to babies may help to stimulate development…so that little bit of singing you do with your baby every day is not only fun, it is great for your baby’s brain!
-Click here to watch our free video: Music and Rhythm for your Baby.
+Click here to access our video: Music and Rhythm for your Baby.

 Musical activities to share with your baby